somebeaver/Router.js/README.md

 - Child routes
 - Automatically handles `<a>`'s in the DOM
 - Internationalization
-  - Supports any number of lanauges
+  - Supports any number of languages
   - Can hot swap languages

 ## API Reference